 Economic ties between the US and Vietnam are also poised to expand with the implementation of the Trans-Pacific Partnership (TPP) agreement and changes have already been made to ease the visa process for US citizens.
 A recent announcement by the Vietnamese Immigration Department stating a few changes with regards to the Vietnamese visa for citizens from the US.

 Travelers from the United States of America who wish to visit Vietnam will now be issued a visa to Vietnam valid for 30 days after arrival.
 This visa comes with multiple entries.
 The costs associated with the visa is USD $25.00 per person and they are payable upon entry.

-US travelers can only stay for a maximum of 90 days in Vietnam for the purpose of tourism.
-You can stay for 6 months if the purpose of the stay is to visit relatives.
-One year for business purposes
+US travelers can only stay for a maximum of 30 days in Total in Vietnam for the purpose of tourism.

 If you want to visit Vietnam then visit the iVisa website for information about the Vietnamese Visa at www.ivisa.com.